DeviationTX/deviation-manual/source/ch_protocols.rst

 The following protocol options are available.

 **Freq-fine**: Frequency offset adjustment.
 Range -127 to 127.
 Adjusts for variances betweeen CC2500 modules.
 Usually offset of 0 or -41 is required, but full range should be tested if there are problems with binding or range.
 Default 0.
+The LQI telemetry value can be used as a guide for adjusting the fine frequency protocol option.

 **AD2GAIN**: The VOLT2 telemetry value (AIN input on X4R) is multiplied by this value divided by 100.
 Allows adjustment for external resistor divider network.
 Default 100 (gain of 1).
 Range is 1 to 2000 (gain of 0.01 to 20.00).